 Use "rhythmic breathing" in conjunction with the rest step.
 To breathe rhythmically, synchronize your breaths with your steps.
-On moderate slopes, take one breath per step; on steep slopes, take two or three breaths per step to take in more oxygen.
+On moderate slopes, take one breath per step; on steep slopes, take two or three breaths per step.

 TIPS ON EQUIPMENT AND CLOTHING